hmaniar210/MTA_setup/README.md

 # 🚀  Automation Project: Environment Setup Guide

-This guide walks you through setting up the local development environment for Tandem automation projects on **Windows, macOS, and Linux**.
+This guide walks you through setting up the local development environment for automation projects on **Windows, macOS, and Linux**.

 ---